 Steve Candito, CEO

-Steve has more than 30 years of experience in the maritime industry.
+Steve has had more than 40 years of experience in the maritime industry.
 Prior to joining Ecochlor, Steve was Founder, President and CEO of Foresea Consulting where he provided various advisory services including strategic planning, regulatory compliance and crisis management to the maritime and environmental communities.
 Before Foresea, he was President and CEO of National Response Corporation (NRC).
-During his 20+ years at NRC he grew the business from a start-up to a leading global emergency response and environmental services firm.
-He has extensive experience with OPA 90 compliance issues with particular focus on vessel owner and insurance matters.
+During his 20+ years at NRC, he grew the business from a start-up to a leading global emergency response and environmental services firm.
+He has extensive experience with OPA 90 and Ballast Water Management compliance issues.

 Steve was previously an attorney with Haight Gardner Poor & Havens from 1985 to 1993 where he specialized in maritime litigation and environmental law.
 He also served as a marine engineer aboard Exxon USA’s domestic tanker fleet.
 Steve graduated from Hofstra University School of Law and the United States Merchant Marine Academy.